25 Healthy Breakfast Ideas For Gestational Diabetes (You’ll Actually Enjoy!)

 Just make sure you’ve got a balance of protein, low GI carbs and plenty of vegetables.

-A prenatal dietitian can provide personalised advice and guidance on managing gestational diabetes and what to eat during your pregnancy.
+A prenatal dietitian can provide personalized advice and guidance on managing gestational diabetes and what to eat during your pregnancy.

 Other Articles You May Find Helpful…